The Research Track

 Who is it for?

-The research track of the Regional and Urban Strategy (STU), Governing the Large Metropolis (GLM) and Governing Ecological Transitions in European Cities Master's programmes, organised in partnership with the Doctoral school of Sciences Po, in sociology or in political science, is for students who intend to undertake doctoral study after their Master's degree.
+The research track of the Regional and Urban Strategy (STU), Governing the Large Metropolis (GLM) and Governing Ecological Transitions in European Cities (GETEC) Master's programmes, organised in partnership with the Doctoral school of Sciences Po, in sociology or in political science, is for students who intend to undertake doctoral study after their Master's degree.

 What form does it take?